Instabilities in Multi-Asset and Multi-Agent Market Impact Games

 So, let us first start by fixing the number of cluster to $K<\infty$.
-Then, when $M$ tends to infinity at least one of the cluster will increase to infinity, which means that there exists a cluster such that $\lambda_{1}(Q_i-q \bm{e_i}\bm{e_i}^T)\to \infty$ and also the respective eigenvalue of $Q$ goes to infinity.
+Then, when $M$ tends to infinity at least one of the clusters will increase to infinity, which means that there exists a cluster $i$ such that $\lambda_{1}(Q_i-q \bm{e_i}\bm{e_i}^T)\to \infty$, thanks to (i), and also the respective eigenvalue of $Q$ goes to infinity.
 Therefore, we conclude for Theorem \ref{te_inst}.

 For the general case we conclude by contradiction.
 If $K(M)$ is the number of cluster for a fixed $M$, and $K(M)\to \infty$ when $M\to \infty$ then the set $\{M_i : i \in \N \}$ is unbounded.
 Indeed, if $\sup_{i\in \N}{M_i}=S<\infty$, then the average number of stocks in a cluster is $\frac{\sum_{i=1}^{K(M)}M_i }{K(M)}\leq S$ for all $M$ and this is in contradiction with the assumptions that $\lim_{M\to+ \infty}\frac{M}{K(M)}\to +\infty$.
 So since $\{M_i : i \in \N \}$ is unbounded we conclude that there is no finite value of $\theta$ such that it is greater than all the eigenvalues of $Q$ when $M\to \infty.$ \end{proof}